ficcdaf/jrnl.fish/README.md

 ### Template

 `jrnl.fish` implements a very basic template system.

-The template file should be a Markdown file inside the journal directory.
+If the specified template file cannot be resolved, the journal directory is searched with `fd` for a matching file.
+If there is no such template, the default `template.md` will be used.

 Markdown comments are skipped, and extra newlines at the end of the file are trimmed.
 The following literals are substituted:

 - `%{date}`
   - Short date: `2025-04-23`.